bbarker/FALCON/README.md

 aren't interested in experimenting with GPR-related aspects of the algorithm.

+Go in to the GPR subdirectory and run

+    make falcon_cmdline

+And as stated above, copy or link to this file in your path as the file 'minDisj'.

 #### Compiling the minimum-disjunction program: ATS source method ####
 After installing ATS2 (see above), download the latest source from this repository.

+Go in to the GPR subdirectory and run

+    make falcon_cmdline

+And as stated above, copy or link to this file in your path as the file 'minDisj'.